 Choosing the 1D resolution by setting the calculation point distance

 When 3Di generates a computational grid from the schematisation, a computational node is created for every connection node.
 Depending on the 1D resolution, extra computational nodes are added at a regular interval along the channel, pipe or culvert.
 A more detailed explanation about this can be found in the section Calculation point distance.
-When choosing the 1D resolution, keep the following in mind.
+When choosing the 1D resolution, keep the following in mind:

 Scale of flow dynamics